Foundations for a theory of complex matroids: Introduction

-{\bf Acknowledgements:} We thank Tom Zaslavsky, with whom we discussed early versions of the work.
+We thank Tom Zaslavsky, with whom we discussed early versions of the work, and the referee, whose comments greatly improved the presentation.
 The second author would like to thank Eva-Maria Feichtner for advising him during his diploma thesis, in which some of the topics of this work were addressed.
 The first author would like to thank Eva-Maria Feichtner for introducing her to the second author.